What is the Feline Herpes Virus (FHV)?

 Mia, born March 4, 2019, was approximately 14 weeks old on June 18, 2019, when I noticed she had a tiny "spot" on her right eye.
 Mia had had two of her three kitten vaccinations already.
 I was not sure if the spot was an injury or not, but it did not appear to be causing her pain and called the veterinarian to get her an appointment.
 In the meantime, with the vet's permission, until Mia could be seen at the office, I started putting an antibiotic ointment in her eye to prevent infection in case it was an injury.

 I took her into my veterinarian on Tuesday, June 21, 2019.
 Mia was 15 weeks and four days old.
-Mia definitely had an ulcer, and it was highly likely the result of the herpes virus.
+Mia definitely had an ulcer, and it was likely the result of the herpes virus (despite already being vaccinated).
 At this visit, the veterinarian prescribed two antiviral medications:

 - Famciclovir (Famvir) 125mg - an oral antiviral medication to be given twice a day.